 Deliberations & Recommendations

 Section 3 and 4 outline the CCWG’s methodology for dealing with the charter questions as well as an overview of the CCWG’s deliberations which resulted in the responses to the charter questions and recommendations that can be found in section 5.
 Section 5 also reflects the results of the poll that was conducted amongst the CCWG members and participants in relation to the main recommendation.
-A formal consensus call was conducted on this Final Report.

 Poll results indicate that members have a preference for mechanism A (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization), followed by mechanism B (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit organization).

+A formal consensus call was conducted on this Final Report, informed by the results of the poll.
+The CCWG Chairs designated the level of support for the Final Report and recommendations as having Consensus, “a position where a small minority disagrees, but most agree.”

 Recommendations